 Months of entry

-FARSCOPE aims to train the next generation of innovators in the growing field of robotics and autonomous systems (RAS), identified as one of the UK’s 'eight great technologies' for future growth.
+FARSCOPE aims to train the next generation of innovators in the growing field of robotics and autonomous systems (RAS).
+The vision of the programme is ubiquity or robots everywhere enabling students to think beyond a robot's technology and about its environment.
 Our four-year programme leads to the award of a joint PhD degree from both the University of Bristol and the University of the West of England.
 A PhD is a uniquely challenging and rewarding endeavour, especially in a cutting-edge field like RAS.

 We have enhanced the standard individual PhD in various ways to give you the best possible start on your RAS research and innovation career: